meSailesh/Sailesh-Blog-Gatsby/content/posts/2021-01-04-applying-distinct-and-dense_rank-to-get-first-n-distinct-rows-for-each-values-of-column-in-sql.md

 These are the conditions that I need to use to filter the datasets:

-1.Tracking Numbers are specific to the Cities.
+1. Tracking Numbers are specific to the Cities.
 One city can have multiple rows with the same tracking number but the same number cannot be assigned to another city

-2.Output dataset should have distinct tracking numbers for each city.
+2. Output dataset should have distinct tracking numbers for each city.

-3.The Delivery status should be "Delivered".
+3. The Delivery status should be "Delivered".
 4. Maximum 3 rows can be there for each city.

 Based on the above criteria the resultant dataset should look like the following: